forestgrape/coronavirus/economics.md

 ## Appendix

 ### Deleted off Topic Thoughts
-> Here was a short section about related but off topic thoughts on some aspects of group related *economic* fairness with two examples.
-I have deleted these since the focus of this page is on Covid-19 and considering aspects of fairness needs much more work to take into consideration all view points and different experiences.
+> Here was a short section about related but off topic thoughts on some aspects of group related *economic* fairness.
+I have deleted these since the focus of this page is on Covid-19 and to some extent on economics (this page) and considering aspects of fairness needs much more work - to take into consideration all view points and different experiences.
+I intend to republish the thoughts but more careful and better thought through in spring or summer 2021.
+The deleted drafts are still accessible through the github history function from early drafts to a slightly improved drafts.